-It’s almost the end of 2019 – and the decade!
-Here are Moneycube’s five to-dos to wrap up your 2019 investments and finances.
+It’s almost the end of 2020 – and most of us will be happy to see it gone.
+Before we do, here are Moneycube’s five to-dos to wrap up your 2020 investments and finances.

 1. Review your capital gains tax position

 If you purchase shares directly, this one’s for you.